 - Healthy social media break – we all need that once in a while.

-- Meeting people outside your circle hence build confidence around other new people.
+- Meeting people outside your circle hence building confidence around other new people.

 To see more benefits of solo travelling, go to lifehacks.